-Interior: The interior design of the payload included a shelf-like stacking of the systems as seen in (Fig. 2).
-Each system within the payload was mounted to a basswood disc that provided the structure needed to support the components within the payload.
-The wood discs were mounted to a 12 inch piece of 6 inch diameter rocket blue tube.
-A semi-circular hatch was sliced out of the tube in order to provide ease of access to the components inside.
-This design provided the team with enough space to access everything easily while not providing too much unused space.
-Silicone was used to seal the air quality sensor system, not allowing air to flow through the other compartments of the payload.
-The reaction wheel system included a flywheel mounted to a wood disc that was mounted to the inside of the body tube.
-This allowed the flywheel to counteract the spin of the payload.
+Interior: The interior design of the payload includes a shelf-like stacking of the systems as seen in Figure 2.
+Each system within the payload is mounted to a basswood disc that provides the structure needed to support the components within the payload.
+The wood discs are mounted to a foot long piece of 6 inch rocket blue tube.
+A semicircle hatch was sliced out of the tube in order to provide ease of access to the components inside.
+This design provided the team with enough space to access everything easily while not providing too much unused space on the inside.
+Silicone was used to seal the air quality sensor system, not allowing air to pass into the other compartments of the payload.